m3047/rkvdns/README.md

 The only ones of these which don't correspond to a _Redis_ operator are `KLEN` and `KPLEN`.

+## AGPL is a Bitch

+For the utmost in clarity: **YOUR SPECIFIC CONFIGURATION BASED ON `python/configuration-sample.py` IS EXEMPT FROM THE REQUIREMENTS OF THE _AGPL_, YOU DO NOT HAVE TO PUBLISH IT FOR ALL THE WORLD TO SEE.**

 -------------------

 For paid support: fwm.rkvdns.support.f2u@m3047.net (That address... or alias... is real.
 It's a [Trualias](https://github.com/m3047/trualias/).)